Opening Campaign

-The Opening Campaign was the second phase of the Chinese Civil War, beginning at the end of World War II with the surrender of Japan.
+The Opening Campaign was the start of second phase of the Chinese Civil War, beginning at the end of World War II with the surrender of Japan.
 After the war ended, the Second United Front had no more meaning, and it disbanded.
 The generals of the nationalist and communist causes scrapped for territory, beginning the second chapter of the bloody conflict.

 Campaign

 Japan's defeat at the end of the Pacific War left a power vacuum across large parts of China, as the Kuomintang under Chiang Kai-shek and the Chinese Communist Party under Mao Zedong began to take over territories that were recently conquered by Japan.
 The end of World War II brought an end to the Japanese control over China and their puppet the Reorganized National Government of China's over Nanjing, but sporadic fighting between the Japanese and both Chinese political groups continued for a while.
 At the Battle of Tianmen on August 17, the communists destroyed a contingent of Japanese soldiers and Nationalist troops previously subservient to the rule of the Japanese occupiers.
 Some Japanese and many of the members of their puppet regimes actually joined the Nationalist Kuomintang Army, hoping to fight the Chinese Communists that, during the war, refused to make truces with the Japanese, while Chiang Kai-shek did so.
 But pretty soon, Nationalist forces moved in to capture the coastal cities of China, such as the cities of Shanghai and Guangzhou, while the communists managed to take Northeast China, which occupying Japanese forces previously organized under the puppet state of Manchukuo.
 As relations between the two opposing factions broke down, the Nationalist forces began to fight the communists and slowly push them northwards.
 Mao and his supporters lost over 45 percent of their fighting force in a few months, in between the Yetaishan Campaign and the beginning of the year of 1946, when the war began to become more serious.
 By then, the communists were pinned down in the northeast and the Nationalists controlled most of China.